Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Roughness effects on suction side boundary layer

-In order to further understand the mechanism of the transition onset for the $k48\alpha100$ case, we present a zoom-in view of the incipient structures in figure~\ref{fig:Q+vel_fluc}.
-Corresponding to the snapshots in figureS \ref{fig:Q_k48s100}(\textit{b-d}), the contours of $u^{\prime}_{\xi}$ on a tangential-normal plane cut at $z=0.063$ are shown in figureS \ref{fig:Q+vel_fluc}(\textit{a-c}), and the iso-surfaces of $u^{\prime}_{\xi}$ are presented in figureS~\ref{fig:Q+vel_fluc}(\textit{d-f}), highlighting the formation of the vortical structures represented by the $Q$ iso-surface.
-It can be seen that the formation of the hairpin structures is accompanied by the evolution of a low-speed region.
-In particular, impacted by the surface roughness and APG, the streak-like low-speed region lifts up and demonstrates instability, which resembles the varicose mode instability observed during the bypass transition in flat-plate boundary layer \citep{Brandt_2004} and the high-pressure turbine blade \citep{Zhao2020}.

-In roughness-induced transition, the Kelvin-Helmholtz (K-H) instability within the separated shear layer constitutes a ubiquitous mechanism \citep{Ma_Mahesh_2023,Wu2025}.
-Figure \ref{fig:u_profile_shear} compares time-averaged tangential velocity profiles for cases $k48\alpha50$ and $k48\alpha100$ in both FPG and APG regions.
-A pronounced distinction emerges for the high-wavenumber case, its steeper slope generates stronger reversed flow between the roughness elements.
-This results in greater momentum deficits and enhanced shear compared to the low-wavenumber case, rendering the shear layer increasingly unstable \citep{Ye2018}.
-To visually highlight the destabilized shear layer, we present instantaneous contours of vorticity magnitude in figure~\ref{fig:omega_contour}.
-A detached shear layer lifting away from the roughness elements is observed to show instability in the APG region from around $\xi\approx0.8$ for case $k48\alpha100$, consistent with observations by \citet{Vadlamani2018}.
-Conversely, for case $k48\alpha50$, the flow remains stable without transition, until the significant elevation and breakdown of the shear layer induced by the TE separation bubble as shown in figure~\ref{fig:omega_contour}(a).
+In roughness-induced transition, the Kelvin-Helmholtz (K-H) instability within the separated shear layer constitutes a ubiquitous mechanism \cite{Ma_Mahesh_2023,Wu2025}.
+To visually highlight the destabilized shear layer, we present instantaneous contours of vorticity magnitude in Fig.~\ref{fig:omega_contour}.
+A detached shear layer lifting away from the roughness elements is observed to show instability in the APG region from around $\xi\approx0.8$ for case $k48\alpha100$, consistent with observations by Vadlamani et al.~\cite{Vadlamani2018}.
+Conversely, for case $k48\alpha50$, the flow remains stable without transition, until the significant elevation and breakdown of the shear layer induced by the TE separation bubble as shown in Fig.~\ref{fig:omega_contour}(a).